uptane/uptane.github.io/overview.md

 On July 2018, the [Uptane Alliance](https://ieee-isto.org/member_programs/uptane-alliance/),
 a non-profit under [IEEE/ISTO](https://ieee-isto.org/), was formed to lead the future direction of Uptane research, development, and deployment.
+The Uptane Alliance is currently under the Linux Foundation's Joint Development Foundation.
 The primary task of the Alliance is to be a neutral arbiter that oversees the formal standardization of Uptane and promotes security of software updates for the automotive industry.